 Business owners must focus on specific user actions rather than pure analysis.
 They need to use their data for something other than just analysis.
-They need to study the behaviour of their customers and stress on the trends they see succeeding.
-Earlier it was thought that access was the key to successfully using big data, but actually it is focus that is paramount today.
+They need to study the behavior of their customers and stress on the trends they see succeeding.
+Earlier it was thought that access was the key to successfully using big data, but actually, it is the focus that is paramount today.
 The data efforts of business owners should be connected to two main areas: product development and marketing.

 Businesses can use big data efficiently in the following ways:

 Business owners may not be willing to invest in marketing programs.
 The productivity of social media and digital marketing is not clear and precise like other direct sales channels.
 The marketing performance data can be made clearer with big data.
 This can be done by setting up a basic Web analytics software, through which business owners will get instant insights into which marketing tactics are driving leads and sales and what are the sources of traffic to a website.

 What plays a role in business processes today is data collection, and business owners have started to come to terms with that.
 Right from advanced tracking and remarketing to customer surveys, they each have their benefits.
 But when too much of data or too many different types are collected, it can lead to saturation and inefficiency.
 This leads to a mad scramble among business owners to locate the information they need.